Published by Lurleen Kirkwood

 Furniture should be functional and durable.
 Multi-purpose functions, for example a well made lounge that’s able to be used as an extra bed when friends over staying over is a great idea.
 Pops of bold, bright colours are ideal and so too are dark, moody colours.

-The second photo shows an open plan space that also doubles as a Games room for one of our clients.
+The second photo shows an open plan space that also doubles as a Games room for one of I for Style‘s clients.
 It’s set at the front of the house and although it doesn’t have a TV or projection screen, it’s great for a relaxed game of pool.